zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

             float ddf = attAtDistDeriv;

             // May happen due to the limited precision of floating-point arithmetic.
-            // This should not happen (e.g. 'maxDist' and 'maxOptDepth' should be
+            // This should not be allowed (e.g. 'maxDist' and 'maxOptDepth' should
-            // reduced to prevent this from happening).
+            // be reduced to prevent this from happening).
 Ideally, we should write
             // assert(df != 0);
             if (df == 0) return t;